Steam (service): Steamworks on PlayStation 3

-The Xbox 360 does not have support for Steamworks.
-Newell said that they would have liked to bring the service to the console through the game Counter-Strike: Global Offensive, which would have allowed Valve to provide the same feature set that it did for the PlayStation 3, but later said that cross-platform play would not be present in the final version of the game.
+Newell said that they would have liked to bring the service to the Xbox 360 through the game Counter-Strike: Global Offensive, but later said that cross-platform play would not be present in the final version of the game.
 Valve attributes the inability to use Steamworks on the Xbox 360 to limitations in the Xbox Live regulations of the ability to deliver patches and new content.
 Valve's Erik Johnson stated that Microsoft required new content on the console to be certified and validated before distribution, which would limit the usefulness of Steamworks' delivery approach.

 Mobile apps

 Valve released an official Steam client for iOS and Android devices in late January 2012, following a short beta period.
 The application allows players to log into their accounts to browse the storefront, manage their games, and communicate with friends in the Steam community.
-The application also incorporates a two-factor authentication system that works with Steam Guard, further enhancing the security of a user's account.
+The application also incorporates a two-factor authentication system that works with Steam Guard.
 Newell stated that the application was a strong request from Steam users and sees it as a means "to make [Steam] richer and more accessible for everyone".
 A mobile Steam client for Windows Phone devices was released in June 2016.
 In May 2019, a mobile chat-only client for Steam was released under the name Steam Chat.

 On May 14, 2018, a "Steam Link" app with remote play features was released in beta to allow users to stream games to Android phones, named after discontinued set-top box Steam Link.
 It was also submitted to the iOS App Store, but was denied by Apple Inc., who cited "business conflicts with app guidelines".
-Apple later clarified its rule at the following Apple Worldwide Developers Conference in early June, in that iOS apps may not offer an app-like purchasing store, but does not restrict apps that provide remote desktop support that would allow users to purchase content through the remote desktop.
+Apple later clarified its rule at the following Apple Worldwide Developers Conference in early June, in that iOS apps may not offer an app-like purchasing store, but does not restrict apps that provide remote desktop support.
 In response, Valve removed the ability to purchase games or other content through the app and resubmitted it for approval in June 2018, where it was accepted by Apple and allowed on their store in May 2019.